jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 In this post we went over a Tensor Decomposition techniques for accelerating layers in deep neural networks.

  - Truncated SVD can be used for accelerating fully connected layers.

- - CP Decomposition decomposed convolutional layers into something that resembles mobile-nets, although it was even more aggressive since it was also separable in the spatial dimensions.
+ - CP Decomposition decomposes convolutional layers into something that resembles mobile-nets, although it is even more aggressive since it is also separable in the spatial dimensions.

  - Tucker Decomposition reduced the number of input and output channels the 2D convolution layer operated on, and used pointwise convolutions to switch the number of channels before and after the 2D convolution.

 I think it's interesting how common patterns in network design, pointwise and depthwise convolutions, naturally appear in these decompositions!